PapaIL/WindowsMosquittoFiles/README.md

  Warning: When finished, the mosquitto-****.exe to install Mosquitto may say that it succeeded,
      but it will not truly be working yet as a service.
- However, the installer's first run will install needed files and folders.
+ However, running the installer will install needed files and folders.

 Next move all four .dll files from this repository into the C:\Program Files (x86)\mosquitto folder that the installer .exe created.

       Mosquitto should now have all it needs.
 One more thing to do ...

-After a successful install, you will likely need to start the mosquitto service running.
+After a successful install, you likely need to start the mosquitto service running.
-   Restarting the computer will accomplish that.
+   1) Restarting the computer will accomplish that.
-OR you could run cmd.exe as an administrator and there, enter the command   net start mosquitto.
+OR 2) run cmd.exe as an administrator and there, enter the command   net start mosquitto.
-    Or your could run services.msc, scroll down, right mouse click on Mosquitto Broker, and use a left mouse click to choose start.
+    Or 3) run services.msc, scroll down,
+        right mouse click on Mosquitto Broker, and use a left mouse click to choose start.

+              Congratulations.
 Mosquitto service should now be running.
-Congratulations.
+     1) & 3) above will show you that it started running